CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Rubric/ReadMe.md

 # Public Good Technology Rubric
 ## A self-assessment for makers of purpose-built tools for civil society

 _We will be holding consultations and [collecting feedback from stakeholders](https://github.com/CaravanStudios/PublicGoodAppHouse/blob/main/AcceleratingMakers/Rubric/RubricFeedback.md) over the coming months.
-To offer feedback, you can fork this document in GitHub, or email comments to [MakerLabs@TechSoup.org](mailto:MakerLabs@TechSoup.org)._
+To offer feedback, you can fork this document in GitHub, or email comments to PublicGoodAppHouse@TechSoup.org_

 # What is Public Good Technology?